mklilley/slidee/README.md

     ---
     Slide 3
     ```
-- Run `npx slidee` inside the folder containing your markdown file to start the slidee presentation server (available at http://localhost:3000)
+- Run `npx slidee` inside the folder containing your markdown file to start the Slidee presentation server (running on port 3000 i.e. http://localhost:3000)

 Note that three dashes `---` are special.
 When you write `---` on it's own line, it indicates the end of one slide and the beginning of the next one.